Sunday, 13 May 2012

 SUNDAY AFTERNOON’S AMUSEMENT – George Werrell, Harry Axsell, Reginald Ivall and Henry Higgins, youths, of Chalvey, were summoned for playing hockey on the highway at Chalvey on March 15th.
 Defendants pleaded not guilty.
 Police constable Young said that on Sunday March 15th he was on duty on the road leading from Ledger’s Lane to Salt Hill, when he saw the four defendants playing hockey.
 They were knocking a piece of wood with their sticks.
 There were six playing altogether, but the other two ran away and he did not know their names.
 He had had a complaint from Mr Giles of Slough, as to the defendants frightening the pony that he was driving.
 Defendants were a source of annoyance to passers-by.
 Defendants, who denied that they were playing, were fined 1s each.

-1s in 1896 is equivalent to about £19 now.
+1s in 1896 is equivalent to about £27 in 2023.

 Reginald was in the Slough Company, 1st Bucks Rifle Volunteers.
 The results of a shooting competition were published in June 1899.
 Private R Ivall came 8th out of 9 participants.

-The Boer War began in 1899.
-Reginald’s elder brother Percy, who was in the Scots Guards, was sent there in December 1899.
-The 1st Bucks Rifle Volunteers were asked to provide approximately 60 men to join an active service volunteer company to be attached to the 1st Battalion, Oxfordshire Light Infantry.
-Reginald put his name forward and served in South Africa between March 1900 and June 1902.
-By the time his unit arrived, the main Boer field army had been defeated.
+By the time his unit arrived in South Africa, the main Boer field army had been defeated.
 However the war continued as a guerrilla conflict waged by Boer commandos until a peace treaty was signed in May 1902.
 Private R J Ivall’s Regimental number was 7237 and he was awarded the Queen’s South Africa medal with 3 clasps (Cape Colony, Orange Free State and Transvaal).
 The National Archives at Kew have the medal roll for the Volunteer Service Company that Reginald was in.
 It contained a Captain, 2 Lieutenants, 1 Colour Sergeant, 4 Sergeants, 5 Corporals, 2 Buglers and 103 Privates.
 Of the 117 total, 2 are listed as deceased and 9 as invalided home.
-Soldiers who fought in the Boer War received a gratuity of £5 (equivalent to about £1,700 now) on their return.
+Soldiers who fought in the Boer War received a gratuity of £5 (equivalent to about £2,500 in 2023) on their return.
 Reginald’s name appears on the Boer War Memorial, Market Square, Aylesbury, together with those of the other 1st Bucks Volunteers who served.
+There was also a memorial unveiled in Slough (see below)

 From Bucks Herald, 21 July 1900